rust-lang/rustc-dev-guide/src/getting-started.md

   channel where unstable, incomplete, or experimental features are usable with feature gates.

-In order to implement a new feature, usually you will need to go through [the RFC process][rfc] to propose a design, have discussions, etc. In some cases, small features can be added with only an FCP ([see below][break]).
+In order to implement a new feature, usually, you will need to go through [the RFC process][rfc] to propose a design, have discussions, etc. In some cases, small features can be added with only an FCP ([see below][break]).
 If in doubt, ask the compiler, language, or libs team (whichever is most relevant).